-Digitized Periodicals from the LBI Library at Internet Archives
+Digitized German-Jewish Periodicals from the LBI Library at Internet Archives

-LBI coordinated its periodicals digitization program with Compact Memory to avoid duplication of efforts, and continues to work with Compact Memory as it selects additional periodicals for digitization.
+LBI coordinated its periodicals digitization program with Compact Memory to avoid duplication of efforts, and the two projects have applied for funding to merge the portals and to digitize additional periodicals.

 Send questions or comments regarding the LBI collections to email@example.com